Blue Bird Aviation

 Blue Bird Aviation is a charter airline based in Khartoum, Sudan.
 It operates fixed-wing charter services as well as VIP, corporate shuttle, ground handling and aircraft maintenance services.
 Its main base is Khartoum International Airport.
+It is currently banned from flying into the EU airspace.

 Fleet

 As of June 2020, the Blue Bird Aviation fleet consists of the following aircraft: